AlexVCaron/voxsim/README.md

 Project setup
 =============

 The whole project's library can be installed via with the help of **setuptools**.
 The project requires **Python 3** to run in order for all the functionalities to work, on a **Linux** based operating system.

 Prerequisites
 -------------

-- singularity **3** or **greater**
+- Singularity **3** or **greater**
+- MPI libraries
+  - On Ubuntu, install `openmpi-bin`
-- a good multi-core CPU
+- A good multi-core CPU
-- RAM sized to the number of fibers simulated (approx 90ko per fiber at 100 samples)
+- RAM sized to the number of fibers simulated
+  - ~90ko per fiber at 100 interpolation samples

 Installation
 ------------

 - Create a **virtualenv** on a Python 3.7 interpreter and activate it

-- Run the appropriate requirements file, either if you have access to the internet or not (in which case you must use *requirements_cluster.txt**)
+- Install required packages with

-   pip install -r requirements.txt
+  `pip install -r requirements.txt`

-- Install the project inside the virtual environment
+- Install the project inside the virtual environment with

-   python setup.py install
+  `python setup.py install`